adamwitzel/theList/README.md

 ## Concerns
     - Should titles include "x"r: one who "x"s? - I think only if the title comes with a certain connotation apart from its dictionary meaning.
+    - The list is in english, how accepted in english should the word be to be included.
+(Zweihander) Does it need to have a english synonym?
+    - Where is the line between tool and weapon?

 ## TODO
     - Ongoing: Add more items to the List.
 The point of the whole thing